 ALLIANT scored 14 out of a possible 30 on Bankrate's earnings test, beating the national average of 10.11.

-ALLIANT's capitalization ratio of 11.00 percent in our test was worse than the average for all credit unions, a sign that it's weaker than its peers.
+ALLIANT had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, a sign that it's outperforming its peers in this area.